DevGrade-Dev/hacktitude.github.io/README.md

 ### How to navigate in the application

 The system you are about to develop is an online, on-demand learning management system (similar to Coursera, Udemy, etc.).
-The functionality already available are straight forward once you login to the system.
+The functionality already available are straight forward to understand once you login to the system.

-You can use following credentials to login using an already existing user in seed data.
+You can use the following credentials to login as an already existing user in seed data.
 Navigate the application using the main menu.

-* Username: `abby@hacktitude.io`
+* Username: `abby@hacktitude.io` or `mary@hacktitude.io`
 * Password: `test`

 Alternatively you may create an user by yourself.